 Name Description User Displays the user who has either reserved the PTZ session or started a manual patrolling and currently controls the camera.
-If a patrolling session is activated by the system, it displays Patrolling . ii a patrolling session is activated by the system, it displays Fatrolling .
+If a patrolling session is activated by the system, it displays Patrolling .
 Priority Displays the user's PTZ priority.
 You can only take over PTZ sessions from users or patrolling profiles with a lower priority than yours.
 Timeout Displays the remaining time of the current reserved or manual PTZ sessions.
-Indicates if the current session is a reserved PTZ session or not.
-Reserved True: Reserved • False: Not reserved
+Reserved Indicates if the current session is a reserved PTZ session or not. • True: Reserved • False: Not reserved